marxin/texi2rst-generated/sphinx/gccint/target-description-macros-and-functions/dividing-the-output-into-sections-texts-data.rst

 section`, which holds uninitialized data.
 Some systems have other kinds of sections.

-varasm.c provides several well-known sections, such as ``text_section``, ``data_section`` and ``bss_section``.
+:samp:`varasm.c` provides several well-known sections, such as ``text_section``, ``data_section`` and ``bss_section``.
 The normal way of controlling a ``foo_section`` variable is to define the associated ``FOO_SECTION_ASM_OP`` macro, as described below.
-The macros are only read once, when varasm.c initializes itself, so their values must be run-time constants.
+The macros are only read once, when :samp:`varasm.c` initializes itself, so their values must be run-time constants.
 They may however depend on command-line flags.

-*Note:* Some run-time files, such crtstuff.c, also make use of the ``FOO_SECTION_ASM_OP`` macros, and expect them to be string literals.
+*Note:* Some run-time files, such :samp:`crtstuff.c`, also make use of the ``FOO_SECTION_ASM_OP`` macros, and expect them to be string literals.